Aceh Singkil Regency

 Aceh Singkil Regency (Kabupaten Aceh Singkil) is a regency in the Aceh province of Indonesia.
 It is situated largely on the island of Sumatra, but also includes the offshore Banyak Islands, the largest of which is Tuangku (Great Banyak), with the principal town of Alaban.
 The regency was created on 20 April 1999 from the former southern districts of South Aceh Regency.
-Until 2007 it included the large town of Subulussalam, but on 2 January 2007 that town was split off to become an autonomous city.
+Until 2007 it included the large town of Subulussalam, but on 2 January 2007 that town was split off in turn to become an autonomous city.
 It is now bounded to the north by South Aceh Regency and the city of Subulussalam, to the east by North Sumatra Province, and to the south and west by the Indian Ocean.
 The seat of the Aceh Singkil Regency government is at the port of Singkil on the Sumatra coast.
-The Regency now covers an area of 1,857.88 km^{2}, and had a population of 102,509 at the 2010 Census, rising to 114,326 at the 2015 Census and to 126,514 at the 2020 Census; the official estimate as at mid 2024 was 138,792.
+The Regency now covers an area of 1,857.88 km^{2}, and had a population of 102,509 at the 2010 Census, rising to 114,326 at the 2015 Census and to 126,514 at the 2020 Census; the official estimate as of mid 2025 was 138,070 (comprising 69,770 males and 68,300 females).

 Administrative divisions

 At the time of the 2010 Census, the regency was divided administratively into ten districts (kecamatan).
-Subsequent to 2010, the Banjak Islands District was divided into two, with a new Western Banjak Islands District (Kecamatan Pulau Banjak Barat) being carved out of the existing district, the residual district now essentially restricted to Pulau Balai.
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
-The table also includes the locations of the district administrative centres, the number of villages (all classed as kampong) and the number of offshore islands in each district, and its post code.
+Subsequent to 2010, the Banjak Islands District was divided into two, with a new Western Banjak Islands District (Kecamatan Pulau Banjak Barat) comprising Tuangku and Bangkaru Islands being carved out of the existing district, the residual district now essentially restricted to the numerous small islands situated between Tuangku and the coast of Singkil.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as gampong, and grouped into 16 mukim) and the number of offshore islands in each district, and its post code.